graeme-winter/clock/README.md

 ### LED drivers

 Implemented through a couple of chips to control lights + 8 x 24 matrix.
 Could use µPython framebuffer for that?
 Would give some stuff free.
 OK, looks like there are two (three) chips involved in driving the LED matrix: one 3 bit -> 8 demultiplexer on + and 2 x 16-way controlled by SPI on -, where the first does columns 0...15 and the second does the last 8.
 Brightness therefore will need to be manually controlled etc. -> 🤔 much.

+Wiring:

+- rows[0] -> GPIO16
+- rows[1] -> GPIO18
+- rows[2] -> GPIO20

+i.e. to get row 5 lit set GPIO16 and 20 to high, I assume.

+SPI connections on GPIO10-13 (CLK, TX, RX, enable).
+Implementation I am looking at here appears to do this by bit bashing?
+In µPython?
+Not using hardware SPI.
+Or is this some plain UART serial?
+Data sheet time.